 We’ve already staged a few “Old English Sporting” days, which have proved very popular, as have the pony and trap rides, the falconry displays and the archery contests.
 Weather permitting, a tethered hot air balloon allows guests the experience of seeing the stunning views over the whole of Somerford Lakes and across the Upper Thames Valley, and, for those who like the rugged life, they can then spend the nights out under canvas – complete with camp fires and fireside songs.

 And we are learning new things all the time.
 The acoustic qualities of the water are tremendous, so we have now started putting on concerts – with the orchestras playing from rafts moored off the island.
 Corporate clients have shown that even the most formal receptions work well here, so soon there will be more of those.
 Firework displays are magnificent over the lakes, so we are now all getting ready for a spectacular November 5th.
-Before then we’ll be organizing some great Halloween parties, and we’ve already started working on an extra special Christmas occasion.
+Before then we’ll be organising some great Halloween parties, and we’ve already started working on an extra special Christmas occasion.

-When I began the endeavor, I know a lot of people thought I was eccentric, and perhaps they still do.
+When I began the endeavour, I know a lot of people thought I was eccentric, and perhaps they still do.
 But there are not many people who can boast that, to escape from the pressures of life, they can just row themselves across to their own island and walk barefoot in the sand.
 Indeed, perhaps I’m the only one.